KarolBedkowski/widdler/README.md

 ## "Git*" modes

 "git" and "git-once" open or create if not exists git repository in wikis directory (or user home).
-Widdler not use and not require external git.

 "git" mode commit each change of file (if file change and after `interval` since last file write).